The 20 Cheapest Places to Buy Land in the U.S.

 Price of land per acre: $400 to $800

-Linneus is a township in Maine where you can still find properties that range between $450 to $800 per acre.
-Linneus is the least expensive area, with parcels in the outlying areas that cost between $400 to $700 per acre.
 In nearby Dyer Brook, Amity, and Cary, you can also find similar deals on land.
-Most offerings are not in prime areas but offer quite a few amenities, such as hunting, fishing, and recreational opportunities.
+Most offerings are not in prime areas, but they still offer amenities, such as hunting, fishing, and recreational opportunities.
 Most parcels are unrefined and do not come with utilities piped in or paved roads, but some do.

 8. McNeal, Arizona